- Categories:

 Cultural Communities Week FAQs

-How many cultural communities does the Philippines have?
+How many indigenous cultural communities are there in the Philippines?

 Cultural Communities Week Activities